aleloi/aleloi.github.io/master_project_proposal.md

 rewrite size_proper_mul ?mulIr_eq0 ?lead_coef_eq0 //.
 ```

-If Tacticias would use the methodology they use for `Ltac1`, both
+If Tactician would use the methodology they use for `Ltac1`, both
 `apply: contraTF lt_r_d => /eqP->` and `rewrite size_proper_mul
 ?mulIr_eq0 ?lead_coef_eq0 //` would count as a single tactic.
 The
 first may be relatively general, but the second one is practically